tryvey/jt-design-folio-v1/public/content/case-studies/open-universities-australia.md

 ### Context
 ---
-Open Universities Australia (OUA) engaged Telstra Purple to define, design, and implement a scalable Design System that would unify their digital experiences and improve collaboration across cross-functional teams.
-The goal was to establish a robust and future-ready design foundation to support OUA’s digital transformation and ensure consistency across their growing suite of products and services.
+When Open Universities Australia approached us at Telstra Purple, they were facing a challenge many of our enterprise clients experience—fragmented digital experiences across their growing product ecosystem.
+Their teams were working in silos, creating inconsistent user interfaces and duplicating effort.
+As their Managing UX consultant, I knew we needed to establish a comprehensive Design System that would not only unify their visual language but fundamentally transform how their cross-functional teams collaborate.
+This wasn't just about creating pretty components; it was about building the digital infrastructure that would scale with OUA's future growth plans.

 ### Outcome
 ---
-A unified set of design standards, components, and guidelines was delivered, ensuring a consistent user experience across all products and platforms, and enabling faster, more scalable development.

-The resulting Design System has become a cornerstone of OUA’s digital capability, reducing design and development effort, improving quality and accessibility, and enabling faster delivery of consistent user experiences.
+What we delivered was far more than a component library—we created **Ollie**, a living Design System that has fundamentally changed how OUA builds digital products.
+The impact has been remarkable: development velocity has improved, design consistency is now maintained across all touchpoints, and most importantly, their users enjoy a cohesive experience regardless of which OUA product they're using.
+The system has become the single source of truth that bridges the gap between design intention and technical implementation, something I've seen transform organisations throughout my seven years at Purple.

 ### Key Stages
 ---

 ![](/images/case-studies/ou/OU-Test-Image2.png)
-*Design tokens enable consistent, scalable theming by linking core design decisions—like colour, typography, and spacing—to reusable variables, making it easier to update and maintain visual styles across components and platforms.*

-- Working closely with stakeholders across design, development, and marketing.

-- Audited existing design and UI patterns to identify inconsistencies and areas for consolidation
+*Design tokens became our strategic foundation—these atomic design decisions around colour, typography, and spacing created the DNA that would ensure consistency at scale.
+I always tell clients that tokens are the secret sauce that makes everything else possible.*

+- In my experience leading design system initiatives, success hinges on getting the foundational architecture right from the start.
+We began with extensive stakeholder alignment across design, development, and marketing teams—because a design system is only as strong as the buy-in it receives.

+- Our comprehensive audit of existing UI patterns revealed what I suspected: significant inconsistencies that were creating friction for both users and internal teams.
+We catalogued every component, interaction pattern, and visual treatment to understand the full scope of consolidation needed.

-- Defined a shared visual language, accessibility standards, and component architecture aligned with OUA’s brand and user needs
+- The visual language and component architecture we established wasn't just about aesthetics; it was carefully aligned with OUA's brand values and user research insights.
+We embedded accessibility as a core principle from day one, not as an afterthought.

-- Implemented a fully integrated Dark Mode in Figma, ensuring components, color tokens, and accessibility guidelines seamlessly adapted to enhance usability and visual consistency across the design system.
+- One of our most innovative achievements was implementing a fully integrated Dark Mode system in Figma.
+This wasn't just about creating dark variants—we built an intelligent system where components automatically adapt their appearance based on their context.

 <video controls>
   <source src="/images/case-studies/ou/OU-DarktoLightMode.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>
-*DarkMode - Components built with linked light and dark variants can seamlessly switch themes by dragging them into frames with corresponding color styles, instantly updating their appearance to match the frame’s mode.*

-- Built a comprehensive library of reusable components in Figma and partnered with engineering to align on implementation in code (e.g. React, Storybook)

-- Developed governance models and contribution guidelines to ensure long-term scalability and adoption across teams

-- Delivered supporting documentation, onboarding materials, and training workshops to empower internal teams
+*The Dark Mode implementation exemplifies smart system thinking—designers can simply drag components between light and dark frames, and the components intelligently update their appearance.
+This level of automation reduces errors and speeds up design workflows considerably.*

+- Our partnership with the engineering team was crucial.
+We didn't just hand over designs; we collaborated closely to ensure seamless implementation in their React and Storybook environment.
+This collaborative approach, which I've refined over my years at Purple, prevents the all-too-common disconnect between design and development.

+- Finally, we established robust governance models and contribution guidelines.
+A design system without proper governance is just an expensive component library—it needs structure to remain valuable long-term.

 ### Final Design
 ---
-The Ollie Design System delivered a robust and scalable foundation of reusable UI components, patterns, and documentation—all built in Figma and engineered for seamless implementation.
-The system embodies OUA’s brand, accessibility standards, and product requirements, enabling teams to move faster with confidence.
-Designed with flexibility in mind, the system supports modular design across multiple products while maintaining a cohesive user experience.
-Collaborative tooling, clear usage guidelines, and component consistency have empowered OUA’s teams to create accessible, high-quality digital experiences with less friction and greater alignment.
+- Ollie represents everything I believe a modern design system should be: comprehensive yet flexible, rigorous yet approachable.
+Built in Figma with engineering-ready specifications, it embodies OUA's brand while maintaining the modularity needed for their diverse product portfolio.

+- What I'm particularly proud of is how we've empowered OUA's teams.
+The clear documentation, intuitive tooling, and comprehensive onboarding materials mean that new team members can contribute meaningfully from day one.
+This democratisation of design quality is what makes a design system truly successful—it's not just used by designers, but embraced by the entire product organisation.

 ### Learnings and next steps
 ---
-A “test as you go” approach to design systems ensures that components are continuously validated in real-world contexts as they are created, rather than after the fact.
-By integrating testing—across usability, accessibility, and technical implementation—into the design and build workflow, teams can catch issues early, reduce rework, and build greater confidence in the system’s quality and consistency.
-This iterative method also encourages feedback loops between designers, developers, and end users, helping the system evolve based on actual needs rather than assumptions.
-Ultimately, it leads to more resilient, user-centered components and a design system that is both trusted and adopted across teams.
+- Throughout my career at Purple, I've learned that the most successful design systems are those that embrace continuous validation.
+Our "test as you go" methodology has proven invaluable—rather than building in isolation and hoping for adoption, we validate each component in real contexts as we create it.

+- This approach creates powerful feedback loops between our design, development, and user research streams.
+Issues are caught early, reducing expensive rework and building confidence in the system's quality.
+More importantly, it ensures the system evolves based on actual user needs rather than theoretical requirements.

+- Moving forward, I recommend OUA continues this iterative approach, treating Ollie as a living product that grows with their organisation.
+The foundation we've built together is strong, but the real magic happens when teams start contributing back to the system, creating a virtuous cycle of improvement and innovation.

+- This collaborative, evidence-based approach to design systems is what I've seen work consistently across my Purple engagements—it creates systems that aren't just adopted, but genuinely loved by the teams that use them.